Over-indebtedness: personal recovery without judicial liquidation

 • Contested decision

-• Grounds for the challenge
+• Reasons for the protest.

 It may be delivered or sent by registered mail with notice of receipt to the secretariat of the Commission.